tinalexander/tinalexander.github.io/notes/2024/08-august.md

 # August 5, 2024

-## FDA spokesperson on shortage of tirzepatide
+## FDA spokesperson on shortage of tirzepatide and compounding

 - **Source:** emailed statement
 - **Attribution:** Food and Drug Administration spokesperson Amanda Hils